jjjj473/DFV/README.md

 - GCC and G++
 - libcurl development files

+An optional helper script, `scripts/setup_platform.sh`, attempts to install these dependencies automatically.
+It detects macOS, Windows or Linux distributions and falls back to legacy packages on older systems.

 Run `make` to build the static library (`libai_sdk.a`) and example programs:

 ```sh